Dmytro-kur/ForceCalc/README.md

 Every time when our cell is higher than 50px or less than 20px we divide init_cell by 2 or multiply by 2 correspondingly.

 17. Drawing on the canvas has a "dragging and drop" feature.
-We can capture drawing by left mouse button clicking and drag it to somewhere on the canvas and in any time we can drop it down.
+We can capture drawing by left mouse button click and drag it to somewhere on the canvas and in any time we can drop it down.

-For that we define three parameter:
+We define three parameter:
- - coordinate of starting point when mouse was clicked at first:
+ - coordinate of the point where mouse was clicked before capture and after drop:
  ```
 coord.X = 0;
 coord.Y = 0;